mgeck64/ccalc-cli/readme.md

 This project has GNU extensions enabled because ccalc-lib does so.
 ## Build Quick Help
-- 'make' or 'make install' builds the release executable as described below for 'make release', and then installs it under /usr/bin
+- 'make' and 'make release' builds the release executable 'ccalc' in a 'release' directory under the current working directory
-- 'make debug' builds the debug executable in a "debug" directory under the current working directory
+- 'make debug' builds the debug executable 'ccalc' in a 'debug' directory under the current working directory
+- 'sudo make install' builds the release executable as described above, unless already so, and:
+    - installs the executable to /usr/bin
+    - installs the .desktop file to /usr/share/applications
-- 'make release' builds the release executable in a "release" directory under the current working directory
+- 'make clean' deletes the release and debug directories under the current working directory
+- 'sudo make uninstall':
-- 'make uninstall' deletes the execuable from /usr/bin
+    - deletes the executable from /usr/bin
-- The makefile provides more make targets and options; peruse it for details
+    - deletes the .desktop file from /usr/share/applications